 How do I cut a hedge?

 Tidying up the garden?
-Our expert guide offers tips and tricks so you can learn how to renovate an overgrown hedge, how to get a neat finish when trimming, and how to cut the top of a tall hedge.
+Learn how to renovate an overgrown hedge, how to get a neat finish when trimming, and the best way to cut the top of a tall hedge, using our expert tips and tricks.

 How to cut a formal hedge